Manaswini-Mahala/wordle-like-game/README.md

-# wordle-like-game
+# wordle_clone

-A wordle like game using html, css and javascript.
+A simple vanilla js clone of Wordle